nereaferrara02/IntSysP2/README.txt

 - Added a rotating animation to sheep when hit, enhancing the visual effect as they disappear

-The project build is in the Release folder
+The project build is inside the Release folder.